TommonPavou/Persistent-Effects/README.md

 ## How to install:
 1. Download the latest `.jar` file from the [Releases](https://github.com/TommonPavou/Persistent-Effects/releases) section.
-2. Place the file into the `mods/` folder of your Minecraft server.
+2. Place the file into the `mods/` folder of your Minecraft server/game.
 3. Start the server to load the mod.
-4. Configure the mod with the file `persistent-effects-exclusions.txt` in the `config/` folder of your Minecraft server.
+4. Configure the mod with the file `persistent-effects-exclusions.txt` in the `config/` folder of your Minecraft server/game.

 ## Bug Reporting